david618/rt/docs/IntroTest.md

-# Intro Test
+# Introduction to DC/OS Test

-This Document is detailed walk through of configuring and testing a DC/OS app.
-The input for this test (tcp-kafka) is a tcp listener that writes messages to a Kafka topic.
-The output is (kafka-cnt) an app that consumes a kafka topic and counts the messages.
+This Document is detailed walk through of configuring and testing a DC/OS application.
+The input for this test (tcp-kafka) is a tcp listener that writes messages to a Kafka topic recording how many messages were written and the rate the messages were written to Kafka.
+The output (kafka-cnt) consumes a Kafka topic, counts the messages, and calculates the rate the messages were counted.

 ## Building Test Server

 These instructions are for CentOS 7.
-Similar steps could be done in other OS's.

 ### Install Test Tools

-The tools will be installed on a test server.
-The test server(s) should be able to talk with nodes of the DCOS cluster but should not be a part of the cluster; to prevent the test software from impacting the test results.
-You can add a private node to the cluster then disable the dcos-mesos-slave service (e.g. `systemctl stop dcos-mesos-slave`); that node makes a nice test server.
+The tools will be installed on a test server(s).
+Each test server should be able to communicate to DC/OS nodes cluster but should not be a part of the cluster.
+Therefore, the test software will have less impact on the test results.
+You can add additional private or public agents to the cluster then disable the dcos mesos service (e.g. For Private Agent `systemctl stop dcos-mesos-slave`).
+The test server will have Mesos DNS installed and be able to communicate with the other nodes; but it will not run in DC/OS tasks.

 The test server should have sufficient resources to support the testing.
-For these test a 8 cpu server (e.g. AWS m4.2xlarge or Azure DS4) would be a good choice.
+For these test an 8 cpu server like AWS m4.2xlarge or Azure DS4 would be a good choice.

+### Install Base Tools

 <pre>
-sudo yum -y install epel-release sudo yum -y install git sudo yum -y install maven
+sudo yum -y install bash-completion sudo yum -y install epel-release sudo yum -y install git sudo yum -y install maven
 </pre>

-- java because test apps are written in Java
+- bash-completion is a nice bash tool for command line completion
 - epel-release adds yum repo that includes git and maven
 - git to allow you to clone this github project
-- maven to allow you to build this project
+- maven to allow you to build this project (This also install java)

-### Clone and Build
+### Clone and Build App and Test Tools

+####  Test App
 <pre>
 git clone https://github.com/david618/rt/
 cd rt